 Strategies that often don't work well:

-I used to say to parents who left children with me was 'Stay all day if you like.
-I love to have parents see what we do here.
+I'd say: 'Stay all day if you like.
+I love to have parents see what we do.
 But once you say you're going...
 Please go.
-Regardless of what they do.
+Regardless of what they do.'

-This is setting your child up to continue to have separation issues.
+You can be unknowingly setting your child up to continue to have separation issues...
 Big time.

 Leaving a child without staging separation.

 To put it in perspective, how would you feel if your partner all of a sudden said they were going on a two week holiday...
 And then left.
 And they've never done anything like that before.
 Would you be feeling confident in your relationship or would you feel unsettled?

 Why would it be any different for your child.
 Stage separation to build confidence.

 Leaving a child in a new environment where they haven't been before or haven't met the people

 For example: Leaving a child in a short term child minding facility while you attend a class like gym, TAFE, a Uni lecture, etc.

 Your child will be so much better off if you take them to the place a couple of times and play with them there, getting to know the staff, etc. You could even show them where you're going to go, so they know where you are.